 In the U.S., the State Department offers a service called STEP or Smart Traveler Enrollment Program.
 The Canadian government offers a similar registry for its citizens.
 By registering your travel itinerary online, these governments will keep their citizens updated about areas of concern as well as know how many of its citizens are in an area impacted by either a violent attack or natural disaster.

-It’s also wise to establish a method of communication with family or friends back home in the event of a disaster while traveling.
+It’s also wise to establish a method of communication with family or friends back home in the event of a disaster while travelling.
 Will you notify them of your status by text, email, Facebook Messenger, WhatsApp, etc.?
 My daughter, Jessica, was in Las Vegas during the recent attack on the music festival.
-After texting us that she was alright, she also opted to use the Facebook’s Safety Check feature to communicate to a wider network of friends and family.
+After texting us that she was alright, she also opted to use Facebook’s Safety Check feature to communicate to a wider network of friends and family.
 Some colleagues and friends opted to use this for the Houston and Florida hurricanes, and I appreciated knowing they were alright.

 Jason and I always share our itinerary with our family, along with a copy of our passports.
 If we cannot be reached after an emergency situation, someone will know approximately where we were and send help if needed.

 Travel around the world has become faster, easier and more affordable than ever, and for that I am grateful.
 But with improved accessibility comes potential problems.
 No destination can claim to be free of disease, natural disasters, or violence.
-I don’t choose to stop traveling, but instead evaluate each destination and each concern with a critical eye.
+I don’t choose to stop travelling, but instead, evaluate each destination and each concern with a critical eye.
 And when I choose to travel — after putting some safeguards in place — I board that plane prepared for new and exciting adventures.